Back to business! Launch Your New Business with 10% Off— Start Now

 Cons of Telegraphic Transfers

-• Intermediary Banks Involvement: Transfers can go through several intermediary banks, adding potential additional costs.
+• Intermediary Banks Involvement: Transfers may pass through several intermediary banks, which can lead to additional fees and delays.

 • Transfer times can be slower than other methods, varying anywhere from 1-5 business days to a few weeks for your funds to arrive.